Andrew Asw Reptiles

 Upcoming Bearded dragon hatchies for this season (2019/2020).
 Find us on Facebook

-We will have dragons available around mid to end of November 2019 (Eggs in the incubator now) Prices will start at $50 up to $200 depending upon colours and genetics.
+We will have dragons available early December 2019 Eggs have now started to hatch as of 8th November.
+Prices will start at $50 up to $200 depending upon colours and genetics.
 Watch my Facebook pages for updates and pics

 Freight is available to anywhere in Australia either by overnight road freight starting at $30 or Airport to airport same day service starting at $100.
 Any export license fees are an extra $30 and payable up front by purchaser.

 Like us on facebook for more information and many more images.

 Call us today to find out more or reach us through the 'Make an Enquiry' form.

 Hatchlings can initially be housed together and I would recommend a 2ft/ 60cm long enclosure as a minimum for 1-3 hatchlings.
 A smaller enclosure allows the hatchlings to locate their food easily.

 Bearded Dragons grow quickly so a larger enclosure may be required in 2-3 months.
 A 4ft / 120cm long enclosure would be suitable for an adult Dragon.